zchr/viz-workshop/README.md

 We've provided you with the markup in html and css so don't worry about those, but look through them to get a general idea.
 In `init.js`, we've created a new Raphaël object (variable 'r') and drew our first circle with a radius that we specified in 'rad'.
 Then we created a new circle in the Raphael object.
 We centered the circle (x: 300px and y: 300px) and we added some text to it.

+:white_check_mark: Now run the server again with

+`python -m SimpleHTTPServer 9000`

-:white_check_mark: You should see something like this!
+This time go on [http://localhost:9000/raphael_tutorial.html](http://localhost:9000/raphael_tutorial.html), you should see something like this!

 ![screenshot8](/screenshots/screenshot8.png)